 How does this company make money?

-The company sells electricity to State Grid Corporation under regulated tariffs set by China's National Development and Reform Commission, with payments based on actual kilowatt-hours generated from dam operations plus capacity payments for maintaining grid stability and flood-control services.
+The company sells electricity to State Grid Corporation at regulated prices set by China's National Development and Reform Commission.
+Revenue is based on the actual number of kilowatt-hours the dam produces.
+It also receives capacity payments for keeping the grid stable and for providing flood control services.

 What makes this company hard to replace?